Knox County Courts – A Practical Guide to Court Records and Services

 Estate Administration

-When a Knox County resident dies, the Probate Court supervises the administration of their estate, whether testate (with a will) or intestate (without a will).
+When a Knox County resident dies, the Probate Court supervises the administration of their estate — whether testate (with a will) or intestate (without a will).
 The court appoints personal representatives, resolves disputes among heirs and beneficiaries, and approves the distribution of assets.
-All transactions within an estate administration are subject to the court’s examination and approval.
+Every transaction within an estate administration is subject to court examination and approval.

 Guardianships and Conservatorships

 The Probate Court appoints guardians for incapacitated adults and minors, and conservators to manage the financial affairs of protected persons.
-Ongoing court oversight applies throughout the duration of any guardianship or conservatorship.
+Ongoing court oversight applies for the duration of any guardianship or conservatorship.

 Adoptions and Name Changes